 b. the IP addresses currently in use on your network.
 List *every* IP number you currently use.
 Web servers, mail servers, office gateways, whatever you can come up with.

 c. provide verification (use the signed contracts you gathered in step 4 above).
 List your providers AS numbers.

 d.
-If this is a secondary AS for your organization, you’ll need to provide additional details as to why you need a new number.
+If this is a secondary autonomous systems for your organization, you’ll need to provide additional details as to why you need a new number.

-8. Assignment.
-ARIN will designate your new ASN and you are ready to go forth into the world of BGP.
+- Assignment.
+ARIN will designate your new ASN and you are ready to go forth into the

 At Mosaic NetworX, we deliver solutions with unprecedented care.
-For more information about establishing your own ASN, you can contact us online or talk to a person at 800-688-3770 today!
+For more information about autonomous systems and establishing your own Autonomous System Number, contact Mosaic NetworX online or talk to a person at 1-800-688-3770 today!